-Our Youth Panel is made up of past service users and non service users aged 11 - 17yrs to develop their own initiatives, and to provide feedback, advice and guidance on improving our services for bereaved children in Norfolk.
+Our Youth Panel is made up of past service users and non service users aged 11-17yrs to develop their own initiatives, and to provide feedback, advice and guidance on improving our services for bereaved children in Norfolk.
 It is important to us to have young people involved in the development of our charity, they are key to us ensuring that the services and ideas we develop are appropriate for the young people that we support.

-The Youth Panel work on projects which will benefit our service users and the charity including developing a Bereavement Resource for use in schools, a Bereavement Gift Box of activities, and volunteering for Nelson's Journey's activities and events.
+The Youth Panel work on projects which will benefit our service users and the charity including a Bereavement Game, a Bereavement Box of activities, and providing mentoring assistance at our bereavement groups.